 OPTION 1 – ACCEPTABLEGOVERNMENT-ISSUEDPHOTO ID (1 PIECE) (EXPIRED ID IS NOTACCEPTABLE)

-Valid permanent driver’s license issued in Canada or the United States of America, as permitted to be used for identification purposes under provincial law.
+Valid permanent driver’s licence issued in Canada or the United States of America, as permitted to be used for identification purposes under provincial law.

 Certificate of Indian Status issued by the Government of Canada.